dkang22/pset-9/README.md

 When I say consistency, I am specifically referring to fonts, color schemes, and layouts.
 If you're unsure if your design is consistent, please solicit feedback before traveling too far down a dead end.

 Tic-Tac-Toe

 We've already completed Tic-Tac-Toe during the last problem set.
 For the sake of thoroughness, I'll include the rules and minimum requirements.

 The game is played on a 3-by-3 grid of squares.
 Players take turns marking the squares with either an X or an O.
 A player wins if he or she marks three consecutive squares: vertically, horizontally, or diagonally.
 If all nine squares are marked without either player winning, the game ends in a tie.
 Remember, these are just the minimum requirements.
 My suggestion is that you spare no expense in making this game your own.
 Part of the grading process will be how desirable your game is to your peers.
 What makes a game desirable?
-User interface and user experience (affectionately known in the world of software developemnt as UI and UX).
+User interface and user experience (affectionately known in the world of software development as UI and UX).

 The user interface is how the application looks.
 This comes down to your structure and style.
 The user experience is more about the features your game supports, how well they are integrated, and how intuitive the game play is.